Content Marketing Manifesto

-In the area of client relationships, content marketing functions particularly well in conjunction with an newsletter.
-A blog with a good mix of articles in a newsletter format – featuring photographs and texts, together with up- and cross-selling measures, and distributed at regular intervals – is an effective tool for attracting both existing and potentially new customers.
+In the area of client relationships, content marketing functions particularly well in conjunction with an in-house newsletter.
+A blog with a good mix of articles in a newsletter format – featuring photographs and texts, together with up-and- coming cross-selling measures, and distributed at regular intervals – is an effective tool for attracting both existing and potentially new customers.
 With a modest amount of effort, such a measure can target both groups and spur greater interest.

 Working with a clear content management concept or content marketing strategy makes a certain degree of automation possible.
 This has the advantage that with a single click, content can be forwarded to various social media channels without the reader being aware of that (unless desired).
 Automation not only saves time, but it also drives a given presence on other social media channels using the same resources.
 Success on such a scale is determined by a professional social media management tool: by bundling inquiries on all social media platforms and channels in order to work through them more efficiently, for example.

 As a strategic, albeit complex marketing tool, content marketing is clearly a long-term investment.
 It represents the production and distribution of both relevant and consistent content that is aimed at activating and retaining a specific target group, and promotes profitable client interaction.